xavier-tobin/PatternAnnotatedString/README.md

 > Search text highlighting, find in page etc.

-You may want to use pattern-based styling when you don't know the pattern at compile-time.
-For example, highlighting matching results based on a search query the user inputs.
-This is easy to achieve with this library, but there are some important considerations to note:
+You may want to style text based on a pattern you don't know at compile-time.
+For example, highlighting matching text in results from a search query the user inputs.
+This is _easy_ to achieve with this library, but there are some important considerations to note:

 ```kotlin